javocsoft/javocsoft-toolbox/README.md

 Greetings and i hope it will save time in your projects as it does for me.

+##Project Integration##

+This is an Eclipse Android Library project.
+To integrate in your project do the following:

+1.- Clone this project and import into your Eclipse workspace.
+2.- Android-Toolbox requires some external libraries to work, import them as a linrary in the project.
+  1.- <u>Gogle Play Services</u>.
+Located in the Android SDK under the path  "extras/google/google_play_services/libproject/google-play-services_lib".
+  2.- <u>Facebook SDK</u>.
+Download it and add the facebook project folder name "facebook".
+  3.- <u>Support Library v7</u> project.
+Located in the Android SDK under the path "extras/android/support/v7/appcompat".

 ##LICENSE##

 Copyright 2010-2014 JavocSoft.